Painting in Venice – Every Artist’s Dream! How did I do?

 Campo S Felice, Venice oil painting

-I chose a simple hotel near to the waterbus (alilaguna) stop at Ospedale, in a quiet part of Venice, about 15 mins walk from San Marco and the Art shop, where I could buy solvent, as soon as they opened the next day.
+Choosing a simple hotel near to the waterbus (alilaguna) stop at Ospedale, in a quiet part of Venice, was a great idea.
+It was about 15 mins walk from San Marco and the Art shop, where I could buy solvent, as soon as they opened the next day.

-Thereafter each day I would go out after breakfast find a spot in the shade and start painting.
-After a stop for lunch, often a slice of freshly made pizza, and a cold drink, when the sun is too hot and there are no shadows, I would look for my next subject.
+Thereafter each day I would go out after breakfast find a spot in the shade and start painting in Venice After a lunch stop, often a slice of freshly made pizza, and a cold drink.
+I would wait while the sun is too hot, and there are no shadows.
+Later, I would find for my next subject.

-Luckily, Venice has no shortage of subjects, surprises lurk round almost every corner, so I’d find a spot, again in the shade and with a view hopefully uninterrupted by passing tourists, and my painting afternoon was assured.
-I find that 2 to 3 hours is ample time to complete each painting and my reward came each evening with a meal under an umbrella and a glass of Soave or Prosecco.
+Experience says that 2 to 3 hours is ample time to complete each painting at this size, and my reward came each evening with a meal under an umbrella and a glass of Soave or Prosecco.

-On this trip I managed to complete nine oil paintings and some sketches of the gondoliers, deftly weaving about the narrow canals with their happy customers.
+On this trip I managed to complete nine oil paintings and some sketches of the gondoliers.
+Quite tricky as they deftly wove about the narrow canals laden with happy customers.
+Speed was essential.

-Here are some of my paintings, which can all be seen here in my online Gallery!
+Here are some of my paintings, which can be seen here in my online Gallery!

 Next time I’ll show you my equipment and oil painting set up!